frictionlessdata/tableschema-go/README.md

 Class represents field in the schema.

-For example, data values can be decoded to native Go types.
+For example, data values can be castd to native Go types.
 Decoding a value will check if the value is of the expected type, is in the correct format, and complies with any constraints imposed by a schema.

 ```javascript
 {